chbeu/chbeu.github.io/content/post/20241231_2024yearinreview/index.md

 ## Service & organization
-- Since October, I am a Co-Lead of the focus area “InterMediation.
-Music—Effect—Analysis” at the inter-university institution Wissenschaft & Kunst, together with Martin Losert; two sax🎷 players as leads; it can only be great 😉
+- Since October, I am a Co-Lead of the focus area [InterMediation.
+Music—Effect—Analysis](https://w-k.sbg.ac.at/intermediation-musik-wirkung-analyse-2024-2028/) at the inter-university institution Wissenschaft & Kunst, together with Martin Losert; two sax🎷 players as leads; it can only be great 😉
 - Independent Ethics Advisor of the EU project [OpenMusE](https://www.openmuse.eu)
 - Member of the Equal Opportunities Working Group (AKG) at PLUS
-- Member of the Member of the Curriculum Committee for the Joint Master’s Degree Program in Human-Computer Interaction at PLUS and FHS
+- Member of the Curriculum Committee for the Joint Master’s Degree Program in Human-Computer Interaction at PLUS and FHS
 - WP Lead for WP2 (Third-Party Funding) of EXDIGIT
 - Member of the Scientific Advisory Board of EXDIGIT
 - Jury member of the Marie Andeßner Prizes for Master and Diploma theses 2024 and the Marie Andeßner PhD Grants 2024
-- WiMIR mentoring 2024
+- WIMIR mentoring 2024
 - Co-Chairing:
   - Workshop Co-Organizer of INTROSPECTIVES 2024 at RecSys 2024, with Alan Said and Eva Zangerle
   - Workshop Co-Organizer of MuRS 2024 at RecSys 2024, with Andrés Ferraro, Lorenzo Porcaro, and Peter Knees